digitalonyx/dockerfiles/cloud_enum/README.md

 ## Cloud_Enum

-| simple docker container for cloud_enum built from a ubuntu image
+Simple docker container for cloud_enum built from a ubuntu image

 cloud_enum is Multi-cloud recon script qritten in python created by https://github.com/initstring